mangonnet/mangonnet.github.io/pages/teaching.md

 description: Teaching
 ---

-Please email me teaching evaluations and recitation materials.
+Please email me for complete teaching evaluations and recitation materials.

+---

 #### <a name="University of Oxford (Tutor)"></a>University of Oxford (Tutor)